dime-coin/core-docs/index.md

         :margin: 2 2 auto auto
         :link-type: ref
         :link: core-index

         Learn what Dimecoin Core is and how it works.
 Topics include how to obtain and store Dimecoin, technical details, how-to stake dimecoin, masternode setup, and more.

         +++
         :ref:`View Docs <#>`

     .. grid-item-card:: Electrum-Dime Docs
         :margin: 2 2 auto auto

         Find technical details about Electrum-Dime.
 Electrum-Dime is a lightweight client used to transact on the Dimecoin blockchain.

         +++
         .. raw:: html

             <a href="https://electrum-docs.dimecoinnetwork.com" target="_blank">View Docs</a>

     .. grid-item-card:: ElectrumX-Dime Docs
         :margin: 2 2 auto auto

-      Everything you need to know about ElectrumXDime Server.
+        Everything you need to know about ElectrumX-Dime Server.

         +++
         .. raw:: html

             <a href="https://electrumx-docs.dimecoinnetwork.com" target="_blank">View Docs</a>

 .. _core-reference: